 - Grass seeds (affiliate link)

-- Draw the animal shapes on the stockings with felt pen
+- Draw the animal shape on a stocking with felt pen (see shapes below).

 - Sew or stitch around the shapes.
 Ensure you leave one end open.